flagpolejs/flagpole/docs/value.md

 ### groupBy(key: string): Value

-Loops through the input array of objects and returns a new iValue with an object with a property for each distinct value in that field, each with a value that is an array of the items that had that value.
+Loops through the input array of objects and returns a new Value with an object with a property for each distinct value in that field, each with a value that is an array of the items that had that value.

 ```javascript
 const eventsByCountry = events.groupBy("venueCountry");